shwaaa21/automaker/DISCLAIMER.md

 - **Cloud Development Environment**: Use a cloud-based development environment that provides isolation

 ### 3. Limit Access

 If you must run locally:

 - Create a dedicated user account with limited permissions
 - Only grant access to specific project directories
 - Avoid running with administrator/root privileges
 - Keep sensitive files and credentials outside of project directories

 ### 4. Monitor Activity

 - Review the agent's actions in the output logs
 - Pay attention to file modifications and command executions
 - Stop the agent immediately if you notice unexpected behavior

-## No Warranty
+## No Warranty & Limitation of Liability

+THE SOFTWARE UTILIZES ARTIFICIAL INTELLIGENCE TO GENERATE CODE, EXECUTE COMMANDS, AND INTERACT WITH YOUR FILE SYSTEM.
+YOU ACKNOWLEDGE THAT AI SYSTEMS CAN BE UNPREDICTABLE, MAY GENERATE INCORRECT, INSECURE, OR DESTRUCTIVE CODE, AND MAY TAKE ACTIONS THAT COULD DAMAGE YOUR SYSTEM, FILES, OR HARDWARE.

-This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+This software is provided "as is", without warranty of any kind, express or implied.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, including but not limited to hardware damage, data loss, financial loss, or business interruption, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 ## Acknowledgment